Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Abstract

 \section{Abstract}

-We study singular value potentials of \hol continuous $\gltwo$-cocycles over hyperbolic systems whose canonical holonomies converge and are \hol continuous.
+We study the norm potentials of \hol continuous $\gltwo$-cocycles over hyperbolic systems whose canonical holonomies converge and are \hol continuous.
 Such cocycles include locally constant $\gltwo$-cocycles as well as fiber-bunched $\gltwo$-cocycles.
-We show that singular value potentials of irreducible such cocycles have unique equilibrium states.
-Among the reducible cocycles, we provide a characterization for cocycles whose singular value potentials have more than one equilibrium states.
+We show that the norm potentials of irreducible such cocycles have unique equilibrium states.
+Among the reducible cocycles, we provide a characterization for cocycles whose norm potentials have more than one equilibrium states.

 { }